 Many people are discouraged from traveling to Switzerland because it is known for being one of the most expensive countries.
 However, it is possible to travel in Switzerland without breaking the bank – we managed to make it work while I was still in grad school and working only part time!

-In this article, we’ll share some of our favorite and budget friendly things to do in Lucerne.
+In this article, I’ll share some of my favorite, budget-friendly things to do in Lucerne, Switzerland.

 Here are our 12 favorite things to do in Lucerne, without breaking the bank!